crittermike/personal-blog/src/pages/ramblings/drupal-project-productivity-curve.md

 It takes a while to create your DB structure, models or data structure, admin forms with things like WYSIWYG and image cropping, user authentication and permissions, content detail pages and listings, user facing forms, user registration and password reminders, comments on content items with threading, etc. All of that stuff can be a big pain, and there's drastically more manual work involved than with Drupal.

-But once you have that done, and you've reached the ""working"" site stage mentioned in the previous section, the rest is really easy.
+But once you have that done, and you've reached the "working" site stage mentioned in the previous section, the rest is really easy.
 It's easy to split something into 2 columns when you wrote the markup in the first place.
 It's easy to alter behavior that you yourself defined in code.
 It's easy to decide when and where a sidebar should appear when you are the one that told it where/how to appear in the first place, in code.

 Theming is quicker.
 Tweaks are quicker.
 Moving this thing into the footer and that thing into the sidebar is quicker.
 All of the types of things that tend to make up the last 20% of the project are just much easier to do than if you were using Drupal